 To make things better, build up a suggestion engine and watch your sales skyrocket, as it’s difficult to refuse deals that strike the right nerve.
 Imagine if you land an offer going to Brazil for two weeks (your childhood dream), all included, to your 3 most favorite cities, including a hiking trip in the Amazonian jungle and participating in Rio’s Carnival.

 It would seem that such offers are pure luck, but most likely it’s the case of good marketing and collecting the right information.

-Price is a major factor for any buying customer, and this was big data development also comes to be very handy.
+Price is a major factor for any buying customer, and this was big data development that also comes to be very handy.
 The main goal for any company is to set an optimal price for their products – that means not too low, not too high.
 Everything needs a nice balance so that people keep buying, but you can still continue making a profit.

 75% of a typical company’s revenue results from its standard products at the same time, 30% of the pricing decisions these companies make every year fail to reach the best price.
 Where a nominal 1% price increase resulting in an 8.7% increase in operating profits, assuming there is no loss of volume, pricing can dramatically grow the profitability.